-The Barber Motorsports Motorcycle Museum Leeds, AL. When a designer or engineer thinks of a Museum we think of MOMA or the Metropolitan Museum of Art.
-Or perhaps we think of the Museum of Science and Industry?
+The Barber Motorsports Motorcycle Museum Leeds, AL. When a designer or engineer thinks of a Museum, we think of MOMA or the Metropolitan Museum of Art.
+Perhaps we think of the Museum of Science and Industry?
 Probably the last thing that comes to mind is a motorcycle museum.

-This Summer I took several weeks off to spend time with my father and at the same time I did a track day road racing in the South.
-The first track I visited on my two week vacation gave me two full days at the Sport Bike Tracktime organized track day event held at Barber Motorsports in Leeds, Alabama.
-My only interest was getting back on that world class racetrack and beat my previous lap times from three weeks prior.
+This Summer I took several weeks off to spend time with my father.
+I did track-day road racing in the South while spending time with him.
+The first track I visited on my two-week vacation gave me two full days at the Sport Bike Track time organized track day event held at Barber Motorsports in Leeds, Alabama.
+My only interest was getting back on that world-class racetrack to beat my previous lap times from three weeks prior.
 Last time I went down with some friends and visited the NASA museums in Huntsville.
-But I had no time after the Northeast Sports Bike Association , NESBA track day event to visit the Barber Motorcycle museum because we went right back to Chicago and drove straight through.
+I couldn’t do that this time because I had no time after the Northeast Sports Bike Association NESBA track day event.
+Visting the Barber Motorcycle museum would have to be put on hold because we went right back to Chicago and drove straight through.
 I have to work sometimes.

-This trip down south with two weeks off from work would be different…
+The next trip down south, with two weeks off from work, would be different…

 A Full Two Weeks Off

-The first week I had off I had to get myself from Leeds, Alabama Barber Motorsports to the Atlanta’s much older Road Atlanta, I scheduled a couple extra days of Alabama Motorcross in between.
-This gave me Monday morning to tour the Barber museum with my dad, my mentor, at my side.
-My father conditioned my early inspiration which fueled my motorcycle trackday then sportbike racing passion.
+The first week I had off I had to get myself from Leeds, Alabama Barber Motorsports to Atlanta’s, Road Atlanta.
+I scheduled a couple of extra days of Alabama Motorcross in between.
+This gave me Monday morning to tour the Barber museum with my dad.
+My father conditioned my early inspiration, which fueled my motorcycle track day and sportbike racing passion.
+He’s my mentor.

 Negativity About The Track

 Not everyone loves Barber Raceway.
-One professional racer recently stated that they (the owners) should put the track in Photoshop and scale it up 30 percent insinuating that the track is not fast enough.
-Many racers wish that the track was faster like Road America and Road Atlanta where the race bikes get into sixth gear and easily obtain excessive speeds of over 180mph.
-Barber is much slower.
+For instance, one professional racer recently stated that they (the owners) should put the track in Photoshop and scale it up 30 percent because the track is not fast enough.
+Similarly, many racers wish that the track was faster.
+At Road America, and Road Atlanta, a race bike can get into sixth gear and easily obtain excessive speeds of over 180mph.
+Unfortunately, Barber is much slower.